Homemade Creamy Chocolate Banana Popsicles

 Serve Straight from the Freezer

 Just pull one out and serve straight from the freezer.
-If it’s too hard for a younger baby, you can let it sit for a minute or two at room temperature, or run it under a bit of warm water to slightly soften the outside for easier licking and less frustration
+If it’s too hard for a younger toddler, you can let it sit for a minute or two at room temperature, or run it under a bit of warm water to slightly soften the outside for easier licking and less frustration.

 Nutrition